 About Fairfield Family Care:

 Fairfield Family Care has been in business over 15 years as a provider of the highest quality non-medical, in-home care throughout Fairfield and Westchester Counties, and the surrounding local counties.
 We are fully licensed, bonded and insured.
-Our services include everything from bathing, dressing, meal preparation, light housekeeping, laundry, medication reminders, driving, and simple companionship.
-Additionally, we offer caregivers that are highly trained in Dementia, Parkinson’s and Alzheimer’s.
+Our services include everything from dressing, meal preparation, light housekeeping, laundry, medication reminders, driving, and simple companionship.
+We offer caregivers that are highly trained.
 Regardless of the amount of assistance you need, we are here to help.

 All of our caregivers go through a vigorous vetting process including in-person interviews, reference checks and full background checks (including criminal, civil, DMV, sex offender, and credit).
 Our goal is to find the perfect caregiver the first time by matching the physical requirements with the experience of the caregiver along with the personalities of both the patient and caregiver.